tpm2-software/tpm2-pkcs11/docs/tpm2-pkcs11_object_auth_model.md

 rm session.ctx
 ```

-* ***Create the USER pin NV ref sealing object - Its a keyedhash that seals the
+* ***Create the USER PIN NV ref sealing object - Its a keyedhash that seals the
 wrapping secret.
 The auth of the USER object can be changed by either SO or
 USER.
 The wrapping secret is used as a software wrapping key or the auth to a
 wrapping object to encrypt the auth of the existing TPM objects to be assumed
-into the pkcs11 token.
+into the PKCS11 token.
 NEVER UNSEAL THE WRAPPING SECRET TO STDOUT.***
 ```
 dd if=/dev/urandom bs=1 count=32 status=none | \
 tpm2_create -C 0x81010001 -u user_seal_obj_user_nv_auth.pub \